Ahracodes/documentation/content/developer/howtos/upgrade_custom_db.rst

 ============================

-Once the developments have stopped for the custom modules and the implemented features have been challenged to remove redundancy and unnecessary code, the next step of the upgrade process is to request an upgraded test database.
+Once the developments have stopped for the custom modules and the implemented features have been challenged to remove redundancy and unnecessary code, the next step is to request an upgraded test database.

 To request the upgraded test database, follow the steps mentioned in :ref:`upgrade/request-test-database`, depending on the hosting type of your database.